TCBL/tcbl-user-data-manager/README.md

     key-alias: tudm
 ```

-*The complete configuration is discussed in "4.
-Configure the application"*

 ### 1.b Configure a reverse proxy (optional)
 In this scenario, you already have an HTTP server installed which provides the TLS certificate and serves some contents.
 We have to configure the HTTP server to act as a reverse proxy, which means requests will be forwarded to another URL.